 The types used for any raw values or associated values in an enumeration definition must have an access level at least as high as the enumeration's access level.
-You cannot use a private type as the raw-value type of an enumeration with an internal access level, for example.
+For example, you can't use a private type as the raw-value type of an enumeration with an internal access level.